eklypss/OSRSPlayerCountTracker/README.md

 ###Settings

-Update interval can be changes in **Settings.cs** file.
+Update interval can be changed in **Settings.cs** file.
 This determines how often the tool checks the player count.

 ### TODO:
 - Handle collected data, perhaps visualize and present it on a webpage with graphs or generate graph images